felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/book-sharing.png" position="center" caption="" >}}

-For the *DevOps Handbook*, since this book meant a lot for me during my personal development, I added a little note on the title page:
+For the *DevOps Handbook*, since this book meant a lot for me during my personal development, I added a little note on the title page.
+Who knows, maybe this little encouragement will make a difference for the next person who will start this book!

 {{< figure src="/img/encouraging-others.jpg" position="center" caption="" >}}

-## Scanning, reviewing and quoting one last time!
+## Tip 12: Share your notes online

 I developed the habit to scan my notes once they are complete for a given book and putting them on my Google Drive.
 This has many advantages: